jlingford/personal-website/content/about.md

 but maybe I can answer some smaller technical questions to get to the bigger questions.

 ## Bio

-I'm a protein scientist and research officer based in the [Greening Lab at Monash Uni](http://www.greeninglab.com/about/), Melbourne Australia.
+I'm PhD student in the [Greening Lab at Monash Uni](http://www.greeninglab.com/about/), Melbourne Australia.
-I'm currently investigating proteins that extract energy from trace gases.
+I'm currently investigating proteins that extract energy from trace gases, specifically hydrogenases.

 I started out doing an undergraduate degree in genetics at the University of Western Australia.
 When I finished undergrad, I held off on trying to do a PhD because I didn't know exactly what I wanted to do.
 I managed to get work as a research assistant at the Harry Perkins Institute of Medical Research (Perth, Western Australia), where it turns out I had a knack for protein biochemistry and protein purification.
 Later on, I moved interstate after landing a research assistant job at WEHI (Melbourne, Victoria) and did even more protein biochemistry work.
 My research skills are primarily "wet-lab" based, though I've been slowly trying to evolve into a skilled "dry-lab" scientist too.
 With the fast speed at which the protein science field is moving,